-The 350 Wisconsin Tar Sands Team has successfully confronted the expansionist ambitions of Enbridge Energy, a Canadian company, locally in Dane County and throughout Wisconsin.
+The 350 Wisconsin Tar Sands Team has successfully confronted the expansionist ambitions of Enbridge Energy, a Canadian company, locally in Dane County, throughout Wisconsin, and beyond.

 Photo credit: Monika Blasz